 Advantages of Aluminum Wiring

-Due to its lightweight nature, aluminum is fairly malleable and easy to work with.
-The lightweight nature of aluminum is beneficial when wiring is to be done over long distances as it makes the job less rigorous.
-Aluminum also reduces corona, an electric discharge associated with high power transmissions.
+Due to its lightweight nature, aluminium is fairly malleable and easy to work with.
+The lightweight nature of aluminium is beneficial when wiring is to be done over long distances as it makes the job less rigorous.
+Aluminium also reduces corona, an electric discharge associated with high power transmissions.

-When it comes to cost, aluminum is more affordable than copper wire.
-With aluminum, you will require about half the amount you would need if copper wire were used instead.
+When it comes to cost, aluminium is more affordable than copper wire.
+With aluminium, you will require about half the amount you would need if copper wire were used instead.
 When extensive wiring needs to be done in your home, the difference between the two materials can give you significant savings.

-If not installed properly, aluminum wiring can raise the risk of house fires.
-When aluminum wire warms, it expands and when it cools, it contracts.
+If not installed properly, aluminium wiring can raise the risk of house fires.
+When aluminium wire warms, it expands and when it cools, it contracts.
 The tightness of the wiring decreases with each progressive warm-cool cycle experienced.
 These loose connections can cause sparking which may result in fires.
 Wires progressively heat up and could even melt surrounding insulation and fixtures, triggering a fire.

-Aluminum wires require higher maintenance than copper wiring.
-This is partly due to the high wear and tear rate as well as greater risk of fire.
-For example, aluminum also undergoes corrosion when it encounters certain metal compounds, and this oxidization gives the connection increased resistance.
+Aluminium wires require higher maintenance than copper wiring.
+This is partly due to the high wear and tear rate as well as the greater risk of fire.
+For example, aluminium also undergoes corrosion when it encounters certain metal compounds, and this oxidization gives the connection increased resistance.
 This adds to overall home maintenance costs.

 Advantages of Copper Wiring

-Copper wire costs much more than aluminum, so when extensive wiring is necessary, the overall costs may prove to be prohibitive.
+Copper wire costs much more than aluminium, so when extensive wiring is necessary, the overall costs may prove to be prohibitive.
 Copper is also heavier which can add to the difficulty in wiring.
-More supports are required to secure the heavier wire in place, which also adds to overall cost.
-Read more click here.
+More supports are required to secure the heavier wire in place, which also adds to the overall cost.